Advanced Switch Matrix to Streamline Tests

 This switching multiplexer can route test signals between your DUT and your signal generator, oscilloscope, spectrum analyzer, or other instrumentation.
 It is arranged as two independent 1x4 multiplexers, each with a common shield and a switched center conductor.
 Multiple banks can be cascaded together for applications requiring even larger topologies—create a 16:1 multiplexer in a single frame.

-Advanced switching using a DAQ system helps to streamline your test processes.
+An advanced switching matrix using a DAQ system helps to streamline your test processes.
 For manufacturing test, increasing UPH and asset optimization are very important factors.
 For product designers, simplifying test setups and reducing test time gives them shorter development time cycles.

 The switching modules in a DAQ system are scalable depending on product test complexities.
-To learn more about Keysight’s versatile DAQ switching and data logging system, please visit www.keysight.com/find/daq970A.
+To learn more about Keysight’s versatile DAQ switching and data logging system, please visit the Keysight DAQ970A Data Acquisition System.
 The Keysight’s DAQ970A comes bundled with the Data Acquisition Control & Analysis PC software.
 It helps you to easily control measurement channels for your specific test configurations from one or multiple data acquisition systems.
 It can also Intuitively log and view real-time measurements with a variety of display types to interpret your data faster.
-For more information on the Data Acquisition Control & Analysis PC software, go to www.keysight.com/find/benchvue.
+For more information on the Data Acquisition Control & Analysis PC software, go to Keysight BenchVue Software.